ccslakey/rubality/README.md

 This api is a simple interface to transform that data into useable data for web applications.
 Since the Reality was intended to educate developers on ruby concepts and allow people easily accessible data, I hope that hosting this information will give others and myself a starting point to consume this vast amount of data.

+Please note that some search terms are case sensitive and information is taken from a third party gem.
+Make sure you cleanse or filter your results for incomplete data because this app won't!

 Example queries and responses

 /